 - Checkers ✅ is the first strategy game we learned to play as kids.
 Here’s a simple set that you can start with.
 (6 and up)

 - Sequence for Kids is for 2-4 players from 3-6.
-I love strategy games and so do my kids.
+I love strategy games, and so do my kids.
 And this edition is on sale at the moment! 🎯 And there’s another edition for older kids, Sequence Letters (Ages 4-7)

 - Double-Nine Colored Dominoes ✅ 🎯 Our family loves playing dominoes!
-My kids have such warm memories of playing dominoes with us and each set of grandparents.
+My kids have warm memories of playing dominoes with us and each set of grandparents.
 Make sure to get colored dominoes because it gives your younger kids a memory aid to help them remember “the yellow ones are sixes.”
 And as your family grows, you’ll need the double-twelve set.
 But be warned –those scores are a workout to add up!
 The manufacturers say dominoes are for 8 and up, but we played with our kids by six.

 - Life on Earth ✅ is another matching game, perfect for your little ones to help them learn observation skills and attention to detail.
-Our son could beat everyone else in the house at age 3.
+Our son could beat everyone else in the house at a match game by age 3.
 (I don’t know if that reflected his ability or our disabilities!)
 The beautiful artwork on these game cards makes this fun for all ages.
 The cards include many animals, plants, flowers, fruit, and more, so even your 3-year-old can play.
 (3 and up)

 Author cards are another must-have and are also listed under stocking stuffers.
 These are regular playing cards, but in addition to the suit and number, each card also has the face of a famous author and lists four of the author’s well-known works!
 You play this game like you would “Go Fish.”
-For example, if you have at least one Mark Twain card you could ask, Caleb, do you have Mark Twain’s Huckleberry Finn?
+For example, if you have at least one Mark Twain card, you could ask, Caleb, do you have Mark Twain’s, Huckleberry Finn?

 🍳Learning to Cook and Plan Meals